-Saving and replanting forests is imperative in our As an international consortium of scientists efforts to reverse the climate crisis. recently noted:
+Saving and replanting forests is imperative in our efforts to reverse the climate crisis.

 Trees not only sequester carbon, they also remove existing carbon dioxide from the atmosphere through the natural process of photosynthesis.

 Climate scientists have noted that conserving forests, along with large-scale planting of more trees globally, could provide about one-third of the climate mitigation that is urgently needed in the next ten years.22